top of page

 Grief & Health

 A few weeks ago, I experienced loss for the first time in my life.
 Before my pup passed, I knew of loss and grief, but I didn't know it in the way knowledge comes from experience.
-Once you go through something -- a difficult diagnosis, the pain from a torn ACL, the loss of a loved one -- experience gives you a deeper understanding.
+Once you go through something -- a difficult diagnosis, the pain from a torn ACL, the loss of a loved one -- experience offers a deeper understanding.
 I still don't understand grief and loss fully, but as someone who is obsessed with health, I want to share my experience with you.
 Maybe my words can bring you guidance -- or solace -- for a time when you experience loss.
 When going through the grieving process, it's important to be gentle with yourself.

 The most important lesson I learned came the very first week after we said goodbye.
 I always thought I'd need a bunch of distractions, that I'd need to busy myself with friends or family or work so as not to think about the loss.
 But as soon as we said goodbye, being around people or distracting my mind was the last thing I wanted.
 I didn't want distractions.
 I wanted to feel the grief.

 The second lesson I learned was in regards to nutrition.
-While something like stress can cause us to overeat or eat sweet treats, deep sadness suppresses the appetite.
+While something like stress can cause us to overeat or eat sweet treats, deep sadness suppressed my appetite.
 I wasn't hungry and I didn't feel like eating, but I knew I had to.
 I made juices with protein powder and soups and broths with olive oil or MCT oil added in for fat.
 Drinking my meals was more doable than eating.

 My willpower had left with my energy levels.
 I tried so hard to will myself to complete the task.
 I tried to convince myself that I was helping others; I tried to convince myself that it was good for my back health.
 But I found myself saying, "What's the point?" and that's a very dangerous question.
 This is where grief crosses the line into "unhealthy grief" territory.